GianptDev/minetest-be2een-api/readme.md

 ## Wiki

-Currenlty no wiki or documentatio page exists, however the code has comments using the [sumnkeno annotation](https://github.com/LuaLS/lua-language-server) so you can still have info about methods.
+Currenlty no wiki or documentation page exists, however the code has comments using the [sumnkeno annotation](https://github.com/LuaLS/lua-language-server) so you can still have info about methods.

+The comments include small examples about usage and full details about properties and parameters.

 ## Contribute